willwat/EclipseEventLogger/README.md

 <li> Click to add button at the upper right corner.</li>

-<li> In the location text box input "http://homepages.uc.edu/~watsonwd/EclipseEventLog/" without the quotes and click ok.</li>
+<li> In the location text box input "http://homepages.uc.edu/~watsonwd/EclipseEventLogging/" without the quotes and click ok.</li>

-<li> Check EclipseEventLogger and continue with the install.</li>
+<li> Check Event Logging and continue with the install.</li>

 <li> Restart Eclipse and begin writing Java code.</li>